njablonski/ExeniaCampaign/README.md

 The Exenia Campaign aims to tell a new, thematic Legends story, and to be a fresh, newbie-friendly way to experience the Star Wars universe through the X-Wing miniatures game.
 To this end, the Exenia Campaign uses a special restricted format for [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/).
 The rules of this format are as follows:

-- Your list may only include ship types available to your starfighter wings involved in the strategic campaign battle that the game represents.
+- Your list may only include ship types available to your Starfighter Wings involved in the strategic campaign battle that the game represents.
-- The points limit for your list is determined by the _Readiness_ of your involved starfighter wings.
+- The points limit for your list is determined by the _Readiness_ of your Starfighter Wing.
 The limit is:
   - 170 points for a **Reinforced** wing.
   - 150 points for a **Ready** wing.
   - 130 points for a **Weakened** wing.
-- When two allied wings participate in the same battle, they may each bring a list of up to half the points limit determined by their _Readiness_.
+- When two allied wings participate in the same battle, they may each bring a list of up to half the points limit determined by their _Readiness_, plus 10.
 - You may not take any unique named pilots or upgrades (cards with a • next to their name).
 - Taking upgrades may require spending strategic campaign resources.
   - You can always take Talent upgrades.